Ali-Mikael/IS-course/Johnny-Tables.md

- # c) I am already runnin the newest version.
+ # System update (C)
 - sudo apt update && sudo apt upgrade -y.
-Will do the trick
+Will do the trick!
+- Nothing special here.

 # SQLZOO (D)
+### Part 1
+>
-### Starting off light
+> Starting off light
+>

 Pretty easy, pretty nice.
 Some basic SQL syntax.
 <img width="367" alt="sqlzoo" src="https://github.com/user-attachments/assets/3f2eebd2-8b00-4a88-9026-0d6ca1fa82fb" />

 ![Screenshot 2025-02-06 at 18 17 19](https://github.com/user-attachments/assets/43db5e80-8e60-4f14-b9c3-3c31d20a979d)

+### Part 2
+>
-### Diving deeper
+>Diving deeper
+>

-After the initial familiarization, it was time to start combing through the material.
-The first task was to pick countries with a population over 2million and display the names.
+After the initial familiarization, it was time to start combing through the database table.
+The first task was to pick countries with a population above 2 million, and display the names.
 ![Screenshot 2025-02-06 at 18 14 48](https://github.com/user-attachments/assets/9186fb35-ee78-4a8c-a3e0-12652a036c46)

-Next was a bit more technical query.
-One had to select the same same condition, but this time divide the gpd with the population and show the results.
+This one was a bit more of a technical query.
+One had to select the same same condition as last, but this time divide the gpd with the population and show the results.
 Here we go:
 ![Screenshot 2025-02-06 at 18 19 26](https://github.com/user-attachments/assets/7266a2cc-8eab-4874-b0f8-e24dc8085739)